-We call it this because there is a sign near the trail that lables it as a “Big Horned Sheep study habitat” (funnily enough, we have never seen a sheep here 😝).
+We call it this because there is a sign near the trail that labels it as a “Big Horn Sheep Study Habitat” (funnily enough, we have never seen a sheep here 😝).

 This trail is located almost exactly seven miles from the Catron Boulevard /Sheridan Lake Road intersection.
-The parking area is on your left, before you round a curve and see a sign for the Peace Ranch.
+The parking area is on your left before you round a curve and see a sign for the Peace Ranch.
 Right before you reach this parking area you will pass another small, parking lane on the other side of the road.
 There are trails here, as well, that are mainly used by mountain bikers (though hikers can also use them).
-They eventually meet up with the Coon Hollow Trail system that I discussed several weeks ago.
+They eventually meet up with the Coon Hollow Trail system.

 This is a great, local trail.
 We have always enjoyed it as a quick place to take the dog for a walk on a Sunday afternoon or when you just want a quick jaunt on a cold, windy day.
 It’s also a good place to sneak in a short hike before a summer thunderstorm (we have raced the thunder back from here on several occasions!)

 A series of old, fire, and forest roads offer several different out-and-back options in this area.
 Be warned, there are no real maps that cover these trails and the roads aren’t reliably signed.
 On one hand, if you pay careful attention, you shouldn’t lose your way.
 On the other, if you aren’t paying attention, it is easy to get turned around.
 Also, the area is surrounded by private ranch land, so it is important to stick to the roads and be respectful of any “private property” signs you may see.